Becoming Conscious of the Unconscious – Ep. 49

 This episode was recorded on January 3, 2015 at the “New Year’s Yoga & Meditation Retreat” at Menla Mountain Retreat, taught by Sharon Salzberg, Robert Thurman, Carolyn Christie, & Brooke Myers.

-The “Force for Good” Course, which Professor Thurman talks about in the end of this podcast, is available as a Livestream Talk Series with Q & A. You can find the full course information here: http://tibethouse.us/event/h-h-dalai-lamaining-marathon/2016-01-13/
+The “Force for Good” Course, which Professor Thurman discussed in the end of the podcast, is available as a Livestream Talk Series with Q & A. ‘A Force For Good’ is a Tibet House US course to further the Dalai Lama’s contemporary world initiatives.

 This on-going series was inspired by Daniel Goleman’s ‘A Force For Good: The Dalai Lama’s Vision for Our World‘.

 To learn more about this year’s Force For Good Series please click the image above or visit: www.tibethouse.us.

 Listen to more archive recordings from from past Robert A.F.
 Thurman teachings + public events please consider becoming a Tibet House US member.
 To learn about the benefits of Tibet House US Membership please visit: www.tibethouse.us.